vippsas/vipps-qr-api/README.md

 💥 DRAFT: This is unfinished work and subject to change. 💥

-Merchant redirect QR codes will be a product where merchants can make static QR codes that simply contain the URL to the merchant's website.
+Merchant redirect QR codes will be a product where merchants can make static QR codes that simply contain the URL to the merchant's website, product page, etc.

-This solution is meant for more permanent use cases such as stickers at the counter, billboards, TV-commercials, etc. where you want the customer to be able to scan a Vipps-branded QR code and be sent directly to a product page.
+This solution is meant for more permanent use cases such as stickers, billboards, TV-commercials, magazine ads, etc. for the customer to be able to scan a Vipps-branded QR code and be sent directly to a product page or similar.

 ![uml diagram](images/uml-of-merchant-flow.png)

+This API endpoint will make it possible to generate a Vipps-branded QR code with the ability to change the URL the user ends up visiting.

+The QR code contains a URL on the format `qr.vipps.no/r/abc123`, which will redirect to the URL that the merchant has configured.

+This means that the final URL can be changed without changing the QR code.
-This API endpoint will make it possible to generate a Vipps-branded QR code with the ability to change the URL it points to.
-That is possible because the QR code points to a URL on the format `qr.vipps.no/r/abc123` and what that URL redirects to simply has to be updated in Vipps´ database.
-These QR codes will be scannable from both the Vipps QR scanner and the native camera scanner, and will always redirect the user to the `targetUrl` that you decided.
+All stickers, etc. will "point" to the new URL when the new URL is configured by the merchant using the API.

+The QR codes will be scannable from both the Vipps QR scanner and the native camera app, and will always redirect the user to the configured `targetUrl`.

 # Questions?